evandalmeida/phase-4-flask-practice-bank-accounts/README.md

     "balance": 10000,
     "account_type": "checking",
     "customer_name": "Charlie Kozey",
-    "bank_name": "Crown Royale"
+    "bank_name": "Royal Raccoon Bank"
 }
 ```

-HINT: You might need to create more than one method with the functionality of `to_dict` in order to make this work.
+*HINT: You might need to create more than one method with the functionality of `to_dict` in order to make this work.*